-- Press UP or DOWN. - The device scrolls through the widget loop and displays summary data for each widget. - Press START to view widget details. - TIP: You can press DOWN to view additional screens for a widget, or press START to view additional options and functions for a widget. - If you are recording an activity, press BACK to return to the activity data pages.
+Press UP or DOWN.

+The device scrolls through the widget loop and displays summary data for each widget.

+· Press MOB to view widget details.

+TIP: You can press DOWN to view additional screens for a widget, or press MOB to view additional options and functions for a widget.

+- · From any screen, hold BACK to return to the watch face. - If you are recording an activity, press BACK to return to the activity data pages.